BananaAcid/hex-and-rgba/README.md

 ## Changes

 1.3.2 - 21 Nov 2018
-added rgbaToHex to use an array wiht RGBA as param added rgbaToArray to parse an css rgba string changed functions not refering to this, so using the functions from a variable would work without bind (easier on browser)
+added rgbaToHex to use an array with RGBA as param added rgbaToArray to parse an css rgba string changed functions not refering to this, so using the functions from a variable would work without bind (easier on browser)